akbartus/A-Frame-Component-U2Net/README.md

 Depending on the capacity of a mobile device the performance can be faster or slower.
 Changing default model to smaller models can help.

 ### **U2Net Models**
 The default model is an optimized model.
-All other models were converted using onnx converter.
+All other models were reduced to corresponding sizes.

 ### **Tech Stack**
 The project is powered by AFrame and Three.js in combination of free webAR systems as MindAR.js and AR.js.